Thousands join ‘Hands off Greenland’ protests amid Trump’s takeover threats

 According to the latest poll published in January of last year, 85 percent of Greenlanders oppose the territory joining the US, while only 6 percent were in favour.

-Reporting from Nuuk, the Greenlandic capital, Al Jazeera’s Rory Challands said Saturday’s rally is expected to be a large one.
+Reporting from Nuuk, the Greenlandic capital, Al Jazeera’s Rory Challands said Saturday’s rally was expected to be a large one.

 “This is … the capital city, but [home to] only about 19-20,000 people.
 Everyone we spoke to yesterday said that they were going to be coming out and marching today,” Challands said.